Tugamer89/RansomTuga/README.md

 It is an advanced Ransomware with a lot of options and fully customizable.\
 It encrypts files in AES CBC with a random generated 256 bit key and with an hardcoded IV.\
 It has a whitelist and a blacklist for the extension of files.\
+It take photos from all the webcams connected to the pc.\
 After the encryption it sends the key and some pc informations to the attacker via email.\
-it retrieves various information from the victim's pc and sends them to the attacker.\
+It retrieves various information from the victim's pc and sends them to the attacker.\
 It also drops a readme.txt file and the decryptor and change the wallpaper of the victim computer.\
 It could also change the extension of crypted files and set a custom icon for those.\
 It is able to upload files on AnonFiles before encryption.\
-At the end it can delete the executable from which it was started.\
+At the end it can delete the executable from which it was started.

 # Table of Contents